-Scott Greenawalt has been named the strength and conditioning coach for the Gamecock men's basketball team.
-He most recently served as an assistant strength and conditioning coach, working with the men's and women's basketball programs at Kansas State since 2006.
+Scott Greenawalt enters his fifth season as the strength and conditioning coach for the Gamecock men's basketball team, and holds the title of assistant strength coach at South Carolina.
+He previously served as an assistant strength and conditioning coach, working with the men's and women's basketball programs at Kansas State since 2006.

-"Scott is as good as it gets in the world of strength and conditioning," Martin said.
+"Scott is as good as it gets in the world of strength and conditioning," Gamecock head coach Frank Martin commented.
 "He brings a commitment to the whole athlete.
 Strength, conditioning, flexibility and nutrition are just some of the things that he helps our student-athletes excel with every day."

-Greenawalt played a major role in helping revitalize the Wildcat program under Bob Huggins (2006-07) and Frank Martin (2007-12), which has posted six consecutive 20-win seasons and has advanced to the postseason in each of the past six seasons, including four trips to the NCAA Tournament.
+Greenawalt played a major role in helping revitalize the Wildcat program under Bob Huggins (2006-07) and Frank Martin (2007-12), which posted six consecutive 20-win seasons and advanced to the postseason in each season he was a part of the program, including four trips to the NCAA Tournament.

 The Wildcats advanced to the Postseason NIT in 2007, Greenawalt's first season on staff, posting an overall record of 23-12.
 Greenawalt played a role in the Wildcats posting their first NCAA Tournament victory since 1988 after posting a 21-12 overall record, including a third-place finish in the Big 12 with a 10-6 mark during the 2007-08 season.
 The finish in league play was the highest for the Wildcats since the inception of the league.